The Genesis of Berlin

 The Fall of the Wall

-The end of the war saw Berlin caught in the midst of the Cold War, with East Berlin becoming the capital of East Germany and West Berlin standing as an enclave within East Germany.
-This separation lasted until the fall of the Berlin Wall in 1989.
+The end of the war left berlin in the middle of the cold war with east Berlin becoming the capital of East Germany and west Berlin as a separate island in east Germany.
+This division was not until the break of the Berlin Wall in 1989.

 Modern-Day Berlin